SKILLS TAXONOMY

 1. Skills-based organisations outperform their peers

-According to a detailed study by Deloitte, skills-based organisations are:
+According to a major study by Deloitte, skills-based organisations are:

 107%